‘Naps’ march towards SSFL crown with 5-0 Speyside spanking; St Anthony’s stay close

 Naparima College 5 (Judah St Louis 17 pen, Nikel Rawlins 49, Ronaldo McIntosh 59, Tyrike Andrews 84, Isa Bramble 90+2), Speyside High 0 at Larry Gomes Stadium;

-St Mary’s College 1 (Trey La Motte 5), Fatima College 5 (Justin Araujo-Wilson [2], Jaheim McFee [2], Zachary Welch) at St Mary’s;
+St Mary’s College 1 (Trey La Motte 5), Fatima College 5 (Joshua Araujo-Wilson [2], Jaheim McFee [2], Zachary Welch) at St Mary’s;

 St Augustine Secondary 2, St Anthony’s College 4 at St Augustine;